denizTutuncu/SolanaPackage/README.md

 # Solana Swift SDK

-## Solana Package Framework & Solana Package UI Framework & MySolWallet iOS App
+## Solana Package Framework & Solana Package UI Framework & SunGate iOS App
 #### The Solana Swift SDK is a collection of Swift modules that enables developers to interact with the Solana Blockchain in their iOS, macOS, tvOS, and watchOS apps.
 The SDK contains two main modules:

 #### Core Module: